Skip to main content

 Teacher Qualifications

-• The teacher has met NYS qualifications and licensing criteria for the grade levels and subject areas he/she teaches;
+a) Whether the student’s teacher has met New York State qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction;

-• The teacher is teaching under emergency or other provisional status through which the state qualification or licensing criteria have been waived;
+b) Whether the student’s teacher is teaching under emergency or other provisional status through which the New York State qualification or licensing criteria have been waived;

 Transportation Department